William Nixon (minister): Life

 He was born in Camlachie in central Scotland on 3 May 1803.
 His father John Nixon was a merchant in Glasgow.

 He studied at Glasgow University from 1814 aged only 10 (14 was then the norm to attend university).
 However he did not graduate until 1825.
 He then assisted at Whitsome in the Scottish Borders for 5 years.

 He was ordained by the Church of Scotland in 1831.
-He was assistant to Andrew Robson at Newcastle-upon-Tyne.
+He was assistant to Andrew Robson at Newcastle upon Tyne.
 He was installed at Hexham in Northumberland (the Scottish churches were also represented in the north of England).
 In 1833 he was translated to St John's Church in Montrose to replace the Rev Thomas Liddell.

 In the Disruption of 1843 he left the established church and joined the Free Church of Scotland.
 Because St John's was a quoad sacra church it was permitted to transfer to the Free Church.
 A new manse was not built until 1862.

 In 1863 he succeeded Rev Robert Candlish as Convenor of the Free Church Education Committee and was one of the main forces in the creation of the 600 Free Church schools and organised their transfer to the state in the Education Act of 1872.
 In 1868 he succeeded Rev Robert Smith Candlish as Moderator of the General Assembly, the highest position in the Free Church.

 He retired in 1876 and moved to Edinburgh living at 3 Seton Place in the Grange.
-In 1892 he relocated to Burntisland to be near family and he died there on 24 January 1900 aged 96.
+In 1892 he relocated to Burntisland to be near family and he died there of influenza on 24 January 1900 aged 96.

 His position at St Johns Free Church was filled by Rev George S Sutherland.